CenterForOpenScience/Policies-and-Procedures/index.md

 The course of action to take in the event of an emergency will vary depending on the circumstances.
 There are, however, some general rules that will usually apply:

 1. Remain calm
-1. Find a phone to call for Emergency Services (dial 911)
+2. Find a phone to call for Emergency Services (dial 911)
-1. Calmly relay the problem to the operator.
+3. Calmly relay the problem to the operator.
 Remember to include all necessary information such as the nature of the emergency, location, persons involved, and the type of emergency services required (fire department, ambulance, police, etc.)
-1. Render whatever help you can without further endangering yourself or others
+4. Render whatever help you can without further endangering yourself or others
-1. Yield to the instruction of firefighters, police, or other emergency response personnel.
+5. Yield to the instruction of firefighters, police, or other emergency response personnel
-1. Make a report of the details of the incident for the COS’s records
+6. Make a report of the details of the incident for the COS’s records

+Additional information can be found in the [Emergency Action Plan](https://docs.google.com/document/d/1w80bSRsnJgU6Smnmv3_9tKbG5IhiuamG7QPMyCxkVZc/edit).

 Fire Emergency Exit and Procedure
 ------------------

+In the event that a fire/emergency alarm is sounded or instructions for evacuation are given, all employees are to exit the building and meet in the guest parking spaces outside the Downtown Business Center of the Omni.
+There are three exit strategies based on your location and the location of the emergency:
-The COS designated meeting area in such circumstances is outside in the guest parking spots.
-In the event of a fire, everyone is to exit the office using the front doors, walk down the hallway, and turn right to exit through the glass double doors for the Downtown Business Center.
-If this exit is blocked, exit through the Omni hotel.
-In this scenario, turn left after the hallway, walk through 2 double doors and exit the building using the nearest doors in the Omni hotel, then walk to meet your team at the guest parking spots.
+* Exit the office using the front door, walk down the hallway, and turn right to exit through the glass double doors for the Downtown Business Center and wait in the guest parking spots.
+NOTE: This exit does require going down stairs.
+* If the glass double doors are blocked, or not accessible, exit through the Omni hotel.
+In this scenario, turn left after the hallway, walk through 2 double doors and exit the building using the nearest doors in the Omni hotel (located to your right), then walk to meet your team at the guest parking spots outside the Downtown Business Center exit.
+* Exit the office using the back door, walk down the stairwell and out of the garage to meet in the guest parking spaces outside the Downtown Business Center.

 Grievances
 ------------------